 A sense that French democracy is in danger is about as old as French democracy itself.
 Since the French Revolution of 1789, there have been strong divisions in French between support for modern ideals of liberty, equality, and fraternity, and anti-modern reaction.
 This rift has reemerged over and again—notably, at the turn of the century, during the Dreyfus Affair, when French public opinion split over the issue of a French-Jewish army officer falsely accused of treason, and again during World War II, when Nazi Germany occupied half the country.
 More recently, challenges to France’s tradition of secular liberalism have come from a complex array of ideologies—right-wing Catholic traditionalism, as before, but also radical Islamism, as well as an illiberal left.
 With the integrity of liberal democracies strained worldwide, is France’s distinctively under threat today?

-The French journalist and novelist Marc Weitzmann is the author of Hate, on the rise of anti-Semitism in France, and a contributor to a number of publications in his country and the United States.
-According to Weitzmann, a set of factors, including its colonial history and geography, have made France “especially sensitive to political crisis.”
+Marc Weitzmann is a French journalist and the author of 12 books, including Hate, on the rise of anti-Semitism in France.
+Weitzmann says a set of factors, including its colonial history and geography, have made France “especially sensitive to political crisis.”
 The influence of French anti-modern thinkers is meanwhile now growing, extending even to the American right.
-France is, Weitzmann says, unusually resistant to some of the excesses of American-style progressive identity politics, but the state of French democracy, shaken by terrorist attacks and rising anti-Semitism, “may get worse before it gets better.”
+France is unusually resistant to some of the excesses of American-style progressive identity politics, Weitzmann says, but the state of French democracy, shaken by terrorist attacks and rising anti-Semitism, “may get worse before it gets better” …

 Phoebe Maltz Bovy: Is French democracy really in crisis?